NVIDIA/NeMo-Aligner/docs/user-guide/rs.rst

       ++model.tensor_model_parallel_size=4 \
       rm_model_file=${RM_NEMO_FILE}

+For more information on handling potential errors, see :ref:`Known Errors and Resolutions <known_errors_and_resolutions>`.

 The above example launches the reward model server on 8 GPUs and 1 node.
 Please make sure to change trainer.devices, trainer.num_nodes depending on your model size and scale.
 Aligner will work on any scale.
 Also, make sure to tune the trainer.rs.inference_micro_batch_size argument.
 This argument sets the size of the batch the RS actor is allowed to send to the critic per DP rank.